-This means that a company can be audited by its own auditors or an outside team of auditors may visit the company and carry out at least one type of audit.
+This means that a company can be audited by its own auditors or an outside team may visit the company to carry out at least one type of review.

 External auditors come into the organization from an auditing firm.
-Their purpose is to complete the needed audits, then deliver their expert and independent opinions on the company’s financial records and accounting.
+Their purpose is to complete the needed reviews, then deliver their expert and independent opinions on the company’s records and accounting.

 Every publicly traded company is required by law to undergo external audits of their financial statements and records.

-Government agencies, at the state and federal level, do go through internal audits.
+Government agencies, at the state and federal level, do go through internal reviews.
 However, federal government agencies have little to no internal audit capability.
-Agencies tasked with providing federal assistance may spend between 60 and 80 percent of their official time in going through the audit reports completed by local and state auditors or independent public accountants.
+Agencies tasked with providing federal assistance may spend 60 to 80 percent of their official time in going through the reports completed by local and state auditors or independent public accountants.
 They may also complete they carry out external audits themselves.

-Audits, whether internal or external, serve to reassure the taxpaying public that their money is being used wisely and in compliance with GAAP, local, state and federal regulations.
+Whether internal or external, each review system serves to reassure the taxpaying public that their money is being used wisely and in compliance with GAAP, local, state and federal regulations.
 If an audit uncovers misuse of public funds, it should be dealt with by the appropriate agency, punishing wrongdoers.

 When both functions are properly carried out, public funds are used as intended, for infrastructure, welfare, operation of government, for the military, education or healthcare.